Vlad-404/travel_experiences/README.md

 ##### Local copy

-- At the top of the repository click on the "Clone or download button"
+- At the top of the repository click on the **Code** button and select *Download zip*
-- Copy the path to the repo "https://github.com/Vlad-404/..."
+- Copy the path to the repo "https://github.com/Vlad-404/travel_experiences"
-- Navigate to the folder where you would like to make a copy of this repository -"c:\My Documents\MyRepo\..." and save.
+- Navigate to the folder where you would like to make a copy of this repository - *"c:\My Documents\MyRepo\..."* and save.
-- Start VS Code and click on "File -> Open Folder..."
+- Start VS Code and click on *"File -> Open Folder..."*
-- Navigate to the downloaded files "c:\My Documents\MyRepo\..." and click on "Select Folder"
+- Navigate to the downloaded files *"c:\My Documents\MyRepo\..."* and click on "Select Folder"
 - If you don't have your environment set up, please refer to the VS Code documentation
-- Install all the dependencies by typing in the terminal: "pip3 install -r requirements.txt"
+- Install all the dependencies by typing in the terminal: ``pip3 install -r requirements.txt``
-- If you add or update any new packages to the project use "pip freeze --local > requirements.txt" to update the [requirements.txt](requirements.txt) file with the new dependencies.
+- If you add or update any new packages to the project use ``pip freeze --local > requirements.txt`` to update the [requirements.txt](requirements.txt) file with the new dependencies.

 ##### Environment Variables